 Acquainting users with a new software application is quite a task.
 Imagine heading an organisation with hundreds of employees and feeling the need to switch to a new type of accounting software.
 When the new software is implemented organisation-wide, many of your employees might have a hard time trying to catch up with this drastic change.
 Despite extensive training sessions, some users might still face problems.
-This problem could very well be solved with the help of software development prototyping because it will help you catch any problems way before development is started on the new software.
+This problem could very well be solved with the help of software prototyping in software engineering because it will help you catch any problems way before development is started on the new software.

 There are a couple of strategies that you can adopt to counter this problem.

 - Include the end-users in the testing process: The best kind of software is one that is best-suited to the capabilities of the end-user.
 In this particular example, the end-user would be your company employees.
 A certain number of employees can be selected to take the prototype on a test run.
 Allow them to walk through the app and see how much of it they can figure out.
 Ask for their feedback and incorporate it.
 For example, if they think a certain feature is too complicated for them, you can easily ask the developers to simplify it.

 - Use the prototype as a training model: When your prototype has achieved a certain level of quality and functionality, you can make it available to the end-users en masse.
 This would also serve as an effective software testing strategy.
 Depending on the user feedback, you can gradually improve the product.
 The users could even continue to use an improved high-fidelity prototype until the final product is ready to be launched.
 This will make the shift to the new software even simpler and easier.